MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

 By default, queries don't use semantic ranking.
 To use semantic ranking, two different parameters can be used.
 Each parameter supports a different set of scenarios.

-Semantic queries, whether specified through `search` plus `queryType`, or through `semanticQuery`, must be plain text.

-Semantic queries can't be empty.
+Semantic queries, whether specified through `search` plus `queryType`, or through `semanticQuery`, must be plain text and they can't be empty.
 Empty queries result in no semantic ranking being applied to the results.

 <!--
 1. Set `queryType` to `semantic`: